HaimanotA/the--pioneers/README.md

 The pioneers is a website which aims to provide the biography of world changing inventors.
 The site will mainly targets the youth.
 The targets can get motivation, inspiration and encouragement from the real life stories and discoveries of successful people.

+## Technologies used

+This website is developed using HTML and CSS.

 ## Features
 The pioneers contains three pages,namely, 'HOME', 'PIONEERS' and 'SUBSCRIBE'.
 In additon, it provides a link to social medias.